 Anjuli Shukla is a cinematographer and the only woman to have won National award for cinematography in India.
 Coming from a non-filmy background, Anjuli knew she wanted to get into media to express her creativity.
 She did a cinematography course from FTII, Pune and then started her career as an assistant cinematographer to Santosh Sivan.
 In an industry where women are usually assumed to just act or sing, Anjuli Shukla is paving way for woman technicians and camerawoman’s who have a passion for their craft.

 Bartender – Shatbhi Basu

-She is someone who holds a strong position in a fairly male dominated industry and she is 50+ .
+She is someone who holds a strong position in a fairly male-dominated industry and she is 50+.
 Starting at the young age of 21, Shatbhi Basu has been creating beautiful cocktails, mixing drinks and managing a bar for more than 2 decades.
 Today she is a beverage consultant, author, head of a bartending academy and American Whiskey Ambassador for India!
-Getting a bartenders manual as gift from her mom and aunt during her hotel management days, changed the course of her life forever.
+Getting a bartenders manual as a gift from her mom and aunt during her hotel management days, changed the course of her life forever.

-These beautiful and brilliant women are creating history everyday as they follow their passion and encourage more women to take up such uncommon careers.
+These inspiring women are brilliant, beautiful ladies creating history every day as they follow their passion and encourage more women to take up such uncommon careers.
 This woman’s day I salute their will and their contribution towards breaking some traditional stereotypes and glass ceilings in India.

 Let us share and celebrate stories of such brilliant and inspiring women to encourage our girls to take up the professions that excite them rather than just following the societal norms.

 You can also listen to this post on my Podcast below

 17 Replies to “4 Inspiring Women Following Uncharted Careers”